BioDivHealth/sitetool/README.md

 - Generate a list of potential field sites in a selected area.
 - Analyze landcover characteristics for a list of sites.
 - Filter and compare sites based on landcover parameters.
-- Perform statistical comparisons to between potential sites.
+- Perform statistical comparisons between potential sites.

 The app is available in a browser version at: https://nimirz.shinyapps.io/ss-analyzer/.
 However, the app will run best when run on your local computer by following the below instructions.